-Many people use CBD to treat anxiety and insomnia and some studies back this up. (source) Although we don’t advertise this as fact, we are reporting on initial studies and anecdotal reports from users around the world.
+Many people use CBD to treat social worry and insomnia and some studies back this up. (source) Although we don’t advertise this as fact, we are reporting on initial studies and anecdotal reports from users around the world.
 Studies suggest that CBD helps with both falling asleep and staying asleep.

 It may also have potential to help treat different types of chronic pain.
-An animal study in the European Journal of Pain showed that topical CBD helped lower inflammation and pain due to arthritis.
+An animal study in the European Journal of Pain showed that topical CBD helped lower symptom’s and pain due to joint swelling and discomfort.

-Another animal study demonstrated the mechanism by which CBD inhibits inflammatory and neuropathic pain.
-These are the two most difficult types of chronic pain to treat.
+Another animal study demonstrated the mechanism by which CBD inhibits symptoms and neuropathic pain.
+These are the two most difficult types of pain and discomfort.
 That’s not to say it’s effective or viable to use.
 There simply isn’t enough evidence or data on effective doses available to the public.